rpglab/rpglab.github.io/people/_posts/2022-06-01-Amaze-Anna-Toms.md

 github:
 twitter:
 facebook:
-alumni:
+alumni: yes
 ---

 Amaze Anna Toms is currently a MS student with the Department of Electrical and Computer Engineering at the University of Houston, Houston, TX, USA.
 She started her research in the RPG lab in June 2022.
+She mainly worked on offshore wind power and the synergy of power and hydrogen.

 # Education
 Master of Science in Electrical Engineering, University of Houston, TX, USA, 2022.01 - present